Media in Manchester: Newspapers

 At certain points in the 1800s Manchester had up to seven newspapers – this was not unusual, many towns and cities had a plethora of papers at this time.
 The Manchester Guardian however being the largest, selling more than any other regional newspaper (average of 51,000 in 1837).
 The others were at various times: Manchester Herald, Manchester Advertiser, Manchester Times, Manchester Chronicle, Manchester Courier, Manchester Voice.
 The Guardian newspaper was founded in Manchester in 1821.
 It no longer has a head office in Manchester after the sale of the Manchester Evening News to Trinity Mirror, which is now based in Oldham.
 Many management functions of The Guardian were moved to London in 1964.
 Its sister publication, the Manchester Evening News, has the largest circulation of a UK regional evening newspaper.
 It is free in the city centre, but paid for in the suburbs.
 Despite its title, it is available all day.

 The Metro North West is available free at Metrolink stops, rail stations and other busy transit locations.
 The MEN group distributes several local weekly free papers.
 For many years most of the national newspapers had offices in Manchester: The Daily Telegraph, Daily Express, Daily Mail, The Daily Mirror, The Sun.
 Only The Daily Sport remains based in Manchester.
 At its height, 1,500 journalists were employed, though in the 1980s office closures began and today the "second Fleet Street" is no more.
 An attempt to launch a Northern daily newspaper, the North West Times, employing journalists made redundant by other titles, closed in 1988.[155]
 Another attempt was made with the North West Enquirer, which hoped to provide a true "regional" newspaper for the North West, much in the same vein as the Yorkshire Post does for Yorkshire or The Northern Echo does for the North East; it folded in October 2006.
 There are several local lifestyle magazines, including YQ Magazine and Moving Manchester.

 Since 2013, the online news platform Prolific North, has been covering the media and marketing communities of the North from its base in Manchester.
 With over 100,000 unique readers a month, the title has established itself as the biggest media outlet outside London spanning an array of initiatives, awards and three annual expos.

 Another publisher is The Manchester Gazette, an online news organisation covering the City and 10 Boroughs of Greater Manchester.
-A new addition is Business Manchester, a good news business only website, catering for the Greater Manchester business community, which has caught the attention of circa 20,000 business readers in the region.
+A new addition is Business Manchester, a business news only website, catering for the Greater Manchester business community, which has caught the attention of circa 20,000 business readers in the region.

 The online news organisation Live Manchester launched in 2014, dedicated to live music, theatre and cultural events taking place in the city and surrounding area.